 Investing

-Sharesies review: We compare and contrast share trading apps
+Sharesies review: Stockspot compare and contrast share trading apps

 What is Sharesies?

-Sharesies launched in New Zealand in 2016 and is a trading platform that can be used by anyone over the age of 16.
-It’s since expanded from the New Zealand Stock Exchange (NZX) to the United States, and has now launched in Australia.
+Sharesies launched in New Zealand in 2016 and is a trading platform that can be used by anyone over the age of 18 in Australia.
+Sharesies has expanded from the New Zealand Stock Exchange (NZX) to cover the United States and the Australian stock exchange.

 Being able to invest on all these different exchanges means access to a wide variety of companies, from US tech behemoths like Google, to well-known Australian blue-chips like Commonwealth Bank.